• Skip to primary navigation

 After 40 minutes, remove from oven.
 Stir well, adding more broth if needed.
 Check veggies and lentils, putting back into oven for as much as 20 more minutes until everything is tender and stew has thickened.

-Stir in greens until they wilt and sprinkle with fresh parsley if desired.
+Stir in the kale.
+It will wilt a bit as it soaks into the hot stew.
+Sprinkle with fresh parsley if desired.
 Taste for seasoning.
 Add a splash of balsamic vinegar, a pinch of crushed red pepper or a sprinkle of salt as desired.

 Debra’s Pro Tips